What does the land at

 Where water collects, where it drains

 Blue is where water naturally gathers; yellow and brown drain quickly.
-Here roughly 22% of the parcel reads as a high-wetness zone — keep foundations and septic out of the blue, and reserve it for wet-tolerant plantings instead.
+Here 7.2% of the parcel reads as persistently wet: keep foundations and septic out of the blue, and reserve it for wet-tolerant plantings instead.

 The shape of the ground and the path of the rain